Try Hubstaff for 14 days

 Let’s dive in.

-Five years ago, if you wanted to see whether your employees were being productive, you’d have to physically walk over to their desks and talk to them.
+Not that long ago, if you wanted to see whether your employees were being productive, you’d have to physically walk over to their desks and talk to them.
 Now, thanks to time-tracking apps like Hubstaff, you can monitor their productivity from anywhere in the world (and way more accurately.)

 These examples are just scratching the surface—and later on, we’ll discuss the best tools to use to organize, motivate, and guide your remote force.
 However, if you have any reservations about remote work, it’s worth knowing there’s probably an app or software program that can solve your specific issue.